 “The only air of the soul, in which it can breathe and live, is the present God …; that is our heaven, our home, our all-right place.”George Macdonald.

-Join us next week as we finish out the 8th Chapter of Romans.
+Read the next article to finish the 8th Chapter of Romans.
 Can anything separate us from God’s love?